A Definitive Ranking of Blue Porsche 911s

 Albert’s the very serious, slightly moody member of the Porsche blue set.
-There’s definitely a hint of purple but it works perfectly.
+There’s definitely a hint of purple, but it works perfectly.

-If you scroll (very) far down this list you’ll see how Porsche can screw up the blue-green mix, but Petrol is the perfect execution of it.
+If you scroll (very) far down this list, you’ll see how Porsche can screw up the blue-green mix, but Petrol is the perfect execution of it.
 Get it on an aggressively ’80s 930.

 Porsches aren’t visually very loud; a $200,000 Turbo S will look pretty pedestrian next to a $160,000 Audi R8.
 That is, unless you paint it Mexico Blue.
 If you want a blue Porsche and are a cocaine enthusiast, this is your car.

-Like if Albert Blue got drunk and decided to let loose a little.
+If Albert Blue got drunk and decided to let loose a little.